brandur/sorg/content/fragments/airpods.md

 AirPods, but some personal anecdotes from a few early adopters were so strong, that I caved and bought a pair.

 And boy was I wrong.
 These things are awesome.
+Easily the best new product that Apple has released in recent memory.

 My biggest fear going in is that like the other wireless technologies that we know and love, they would occasionally just ... not work.
 Having a call drop is annoying, but earphones that can't consistently play music is a recipe for frustration so total that it borders on sheer agony.
-I'm happy to say that a few weeks of use in that it just doesn't happen; the AirPods' connection is so seamless that you forget you're not attached with a wire.
+But now I'm a few weeks of use in, and that just doesn't seem to happen; the AirPods' connection is so seamless that you forget you're not attached with a wire.

 And speaking of wires, the future is bright.
-Not having a Gordian knot to untangle every time your take your earphones out of pocket, and not getting caught on anything you walk by that's protruding ever-so-slightly is incredibly freeing, and you really notice it.
+Not having a Gordian knot to untangle every time your take your earphones out of pocket, and not getting caught on anything you walk by that's protruding ever-so-slightly is freeing, and you start to appreciate it immediately.
 Getting them in and out of your ears is as fast and easy as you could possibly want.

 But it's the minor touches in usability that make the